-Submissions are invited for publication in the African Journal of Intellectual Property (AJIP) Volume 2 Number 2 published by Africa University’s College of Business, Peace, Leadership and Governance (CBPLG) in collaboration with the African Regional Intellectual Property Organisation (ARIPO).
+Submissions are invited for publication in the African Journal of Intellectual Property (AJIP) Volume 3 Number 1 published by Africa University’s College of Business, Peace, Leadership and Governance (CBPLG) in collaboration with the African Regional Intellectual Property Organization (ARIPO).

 This scholarly journal is a peer-reviewed, bi-annual publication which aims to respond to the growing need for documentation of, and access to research in diverse aspects of intellectual property in Africa.
 A special feature of the journal is the promotion of African scholarship and research emanating from universities, research institutions, legal practice, administrative bodies, the judiciary and other sectors with a stake in intellectual property policy, administration, enforcement and management.
 The journal offers an opportunity to publish works which promote a deeper understanding of the importance and role of diverse intellectual property rights in promoting development and growth.
 It welcomes submissions which explore how intellectual property laws and policies are being used and may be further improved across the continent for the benefit of African populations.
-While providing a platform to publish research in core intellectual property subjects including patents, copyright, designs, trademarks, traditional knowledge etc, the journal also welcomes submissions on intellectual property-related issues in health, education, food security, the environment etc. In this way, the journal aims to fill the gap in existing academic journals by encouraging interdisciplinary research.
+While providing a platform to publish research in core intellectual property subjects including patents, copyright, designs, trademarks, traditional knowledge etc, the journal also welcomes submissions on intellectual property - related issues in health, education, food security, the environment etc. In this way, the journal aims to fill the gap in existing academic journals by encouraging interdisciplinary research.

-Article submissions will be accepted on a rolling basis.
-However, to be considered for publication in the June 2018 Issue, full articles must be received on or before the 30 September 2018.
+Article submissions are accepted on a rolling basis.
+However, to be considered for publication in Volume 3 Number 1 issue, full articles must be received on or before the 30 September 2018.
 Publication date for the issue is December 2018.

 GUIDELINES FOR AUTHORS